NoraYounes/Fake_News_Detection/README.md

 **1. Converting to Lowercase, Removing Punctuation and Stopwords:**
 An additional preprocessing step was taken to help reduce noise in the data to help in the NLP process and so that features focus on the words.
+- Replacing U.S and U.S. with USA in title and text data
 - Lowercase and Punctuation Removal: A function was created to convert the title and text data to lowercase and remove punctuation such as apostrophes.
 - StopWords were also removed for the title and text data using nltk's stopwords library.